I had never heard of Glossika before writing this review but was immediately intrigued by what they have to offer.

 I didn´t really see a use for this feature and I’m sure the vast majority of people won’t either.
 There may be a small minority of language learners that really like it though.

 Next comes the translation section where you listen to a sentence in the language you´re learning and click on the correct answer in English from the multiple choices you can choose from.
-It´s okay I suppose but not that riveting and not super useful.
+It´s okay I suppose but not that riveting.

 The final section (if the language you´re learning has all of them) is the ´fill in´ bit where you type the word that is missing in the sentence after having listened to the audio.
 Again it´s not that great.
 This screenshot is from the highest level in Italian and many of the things they get you to fill in are really simple words.